So you’re getting ready to sell your house. Just thinking about it can be an overwhelming experience.

 No radical changes

 Should you remodel the kitchen?
 Replace counters and fixtures in the bathrooms?
 Probably not, unless those appliances or fixtures are not working.
 Frequently, such updates and changes done to achieve a higher sales price don’t pay off.

 Almost anyone buying your home will want to make their own changes, so you are not likely to recoup that investment of time and money.
 Unless your licensed agent recommends major changes like a new roof or exterior paint job, hold off and put your energy into other areas.

-Curb appeal is that initial impression your home makes when a potential buyer sees it for the first time.
+Curb appeal is the initial impression your home makes when a potential buyer sees it for the first time.
 The cost to make certain your property is beautifully inviting will be money well spent.